-Folsom Child Custody Attorney
+Folsom Child Custody Lawyer

 Child custody is an extremely difficult matter for divorcing or separating parents to face.
 Parents naturally want to protect the best interests of their children.
 If you are dealing with custody and visitation issues, having orders that are not only specific and detailed will help to avoid confusion later.